Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization: Proof of Theorem

 Putting the bounds in \eqref{eq:normgradientbound} and \eqref{eq:frobeniusnormbound} together, we get

 Let us denote the two parts of this error term by

 From \eqref{eq:diffineq}, it follows that

-We now bound the contributions to $E_{t_k,t}$ from $E_{t_k,s}^{(1)}$ and $E^{(2)}_{t_k,s}$ separately.
-It will be convenient to divide our time period into the intervals $[0,T-1]$ and $[T-1, T-\delta]$ and treat these two separately.
-For convenience, we assume that there exists an index $M$ such that $t_M = T-1$.
-Our argument is not reliant on this assumption and we make it purely for clarity of presentation.
+We now bound the contributions to $E_{t_k,t}$ from $E_{t_k,s}^{(1)}$ and $E^{(2)}_{t_k,s}$.
+It will be convenient to divide our time period into intervals $[0,T-1]$ and $[T-1, T-\delta]$ and treat these separately.
+We therefore assume there is an index $M$ with $t_M = T-1$.
+This assumption is purely for presentation clarity and our argument works similarly without it.
+Then, the following lemma bounds the various contributions to $E_{t_k,t}$.
+The proof of Lemma \ref{lem:E12bounds} is elementary but technical, so we defer it to Appendix \ref{app:proofssection}.